Surveys for Continuous Improvement

 Here is an example of a survey designed to evaluate an organization’s agile delivery capabilities in 3 fundamental areas.
 What we are surveying:

-• Backlog Creation: have we established the ability to create product backlog items that represent incremental value?
+• Backlog Creation: Have we established the ability to create product backlog items that enable incremental delivery?

 • Product Delivery: Is the output of every sprint a working valuable increment of the product meeting a Definition of Done?